//

 How do I get credit once I complete a research alternative?

-Note: The Subject Pool web site tracks your research participation.
+Note: The SONA web site tracks your research participation.
 Your instructor tracks your other course credit separately.

 Can I do more than the required number of Research Alternatives for extra credit?